mars0i/clj-agentscript1/README.md

 Clone this repo, open a shell window, and change into the repo directory.

+Then execute

+    lein deps

-Then execute `lein deps` to install Clojure and Clojurescript and to install other necessary libraries.
+to install Clojure and Clojurescript and to install other necessary libraries.

-When that's done, execute `lein figwheel`.
+When that's done, execute

+    lein figwheel

 After a few minutes, a new browser window should open with the model running it, and you should see a Clojurescript REPL prompt in your original shell window.
 When you save changes to src/ags1/core.cljs, the code will be compiled and the browser will reload the new configuration.
 You can inspect variables in the running system at the REPL prompt.

 To create a standalone version of this model that can be installed on the web (for example), exit from the repl (Ctrl-D will do the job), and